oitzujoey/duck-lisp/README.md

 * Functions created by `defun` and `defmacro` are lexically scoped.
 * Built-in keywords can be overridden using `var`, `defun` and `defmacro`.
 * Variables are declared as they are in C-like languages.
 There is no `let`.
-* Parenthesis inference does not work with lisp auto-formatters.
+* Parenthesis inference does not work well with lisp auto-formatters.
 * Not quite a lisp-2.
 * Recursion is performed using they keyword `self`.